 Privatisation and commercialization of various sectors in all over India has led to several shifts in the economy.
 With respect to that of the fisheries that are present in the country, the communities who are directly involved and dependent in these sectors are the ones that are majorly affected.
 Besides all the others, the communities of Sundarbans, Paradeep and Chennai have three distinct socio-economic conditions prevailing due to the privatisation of the fishery industry.
 Sundarbans, being one of the largest deltas majorly dealing in the fishery industry have a large population that are exclusively dependent the marine diversity that exists in that location.
 However, due to several challenges like sustainability and decreasing population of tiger prawns in the region, there has been a major shift in the economy that was closely linked to these marine fisheries.
-Although studies show that in spite of such difficult situations that has risen in the region there are ample opportunities for the communities in Sundarbans to thrive again.
-Another very important factor that proves to be a blessing for these communities is the accessibility to the international and national market through a very important trading centre of West Bengal, Kolkata.
+Although studies show that in spite of such difficult situations that has risen in the region there are ample opportunities for the communities is the accessibility to the international and national market through a very important trading centre of West Bengal, Kolkata.
 The access to the different important sea routes through Bay of Bengal has always proved profitable for these fishing communities.

-As per (Radhakrishnanet al, 2016)1, the communities in Sundarbans not only deal in the marine fisheries but also several other species of marine creatures that are mainly found in the mangrove swamps of the region.
+As per (Radhakrishnanet al, 2016)^{l}, the communities in Sundarbans not only deal in the marine fisheries but also several other species of marine creatures that are mainly found in the mangrove swamps of the region.
 However, even though most of these factors indicate towards a prosperous socio-economic condition of the community, it is quite the opposite due to proper livelihood facility and sustainable working conditions of the region.
 To add more on this, the last few disasters that have severely affected the region's natural resources, has put the lives of these communities at a considerable amount of risk.
 Since the salinity of the water that would be otherwise required for the existence of mangroves, the changing salinity of the water due to disasters has put the future of these mangrove dependent communities at stake.